 I hold a Ph.D. in Agricultural and Resource Economics from the University of Maryland.
 I am currently an Economist at the Federal Trade Commission’s Bureau of Economics.

-Over the past few years, I have contributed to a variety of policy-relevant research.
-My experiences include conducting energy economics research at the World Bank, conducting food policy research at the World Wildlife Fund, designing a health policy evaluation strategy for a results-based financing project in Liberian hospitals, and identifying predictors of permanent housing for homeless families at the University of Washington eScience Institute.
+Over the past few years I have contributed to a variety of policy-relevant projects.
+My experiences include providing economic analysis for a major federal rule and several consumer protection investigations at the Federal Trade Commission, conducting energy economics research at the World Bank, conducting food policy research at the World Wildlife Fund, designing a health policy evaluation strategy for a results-based financing project in Liberian hospitals, and identifying predictors of permanent housing for homeless families at the University of Washington eScience Institute.

 Contact: fibnat27@gmail.com